 The Programme continued to emphasis the training of staff in crisis response and general care for student wellbeing.
-In particular, relevant staff underwent intensive training in suicide awareness and prevention.
 The Health & Wellness Adviser regularly met with students one-on-one and hosted several open discussions on mental health topics.
 Considerable attention continues to be paid to address mental health presentations and their effect on academic achievement, and to recognise the increasing number of students experiencing mental health challenges, both diagnosed and undiagnosed.